Sequence Reconstruction for Sticky Insertion/Deletion Channels: Introduction

 The sequence reconstruction problem, introduced by Levenshtein in 2001 in his seminal papers \cite{Lev01A,Lev01B}, considers a model where the sender transmits a vector $\bfx$ through a noisy channel a number of times (or through a number of noisy channels) and the receiver need to reconstruct the vector $\bfx$ from all received erroneous outputs.
 The transmitted vector $\bfx$ can be any vector or can be a codeword from a fixed codebook.
 In the reconstruction problem, we are interested in the minimum number of channels that are required for the receiver to reconstruct the transmitted vector uniquely and we are also interested in such an efficient algorithm to reconstruct the transmitted vector.
 To apply the reconstruction problem, we need to be able to send the message through the channel many times or we need to have many identical channels.
 Some emerging data storage systems, such as DNA-based data storage \cite{CGK12,YKGMZM15} and racetrack memories \cite{CKVVY18,CGVVY18,JB19}, are suitable for using the reconstruction problem.
 We note that the sequence reconstruction problem in the deletion channel has been well-studied\cite{GY18,SY21, CKY20}.
 Recently, in \cite{PK22}, the authors provided asymptotically exact estimate of the minimum number of channels required to reconstruct the transmitted vector in general case.
 However, in the above data storage systems, both deletions and sticky insertions are common errors.
 We note that if only sticky-insertions occur in the channel, there are several related works on reconstruction problem for special versions of sticky-insertion channel, including block-version or tandem duplication\cite{MDSG17, YS19, WS22}.
 In this work, we focus on the reconstruction problem for the sticky-insdel channel, where both sticky-insertions and sticky-deletions occur.

 We note that in the sticky-insdel channel, the number of runs of the transmitted vector is preserved, and the length of each run can be changed.
 Hence, we consider the transmitted vectors that have the same number of runs, say $r$.
 We assume that there are at most $t$ sticky-insertion errors and at most $s$ sticky-deletion errors when we transmit through a channel a vector $\bfx$ of $r$ runs.
 We aim to obtain exactly the minimum number of distinct outputs in these channels needed to reconstruct the transmitted vector.
-In the case that the transmitted vector $\bfx$ can be any binary vector with $r$ runs, we provide a recursive formula to compute the exact value of the minimum number of distinct outputs needed.
-Then, we provide an efficient algorithm to recover the original vector from these erroneous sequences.
+In the case that the transmitted vector $\bfx$ can be any binary vector with $r$ runs, we first provide a recursive formula to compute the exact value of the minimum number of distinct outputs needed.
+Then we use generating function and extract its coefficients to obtain an explicit formula for the exact number of required distinct erroneous sequences.
+Finally, we discuss efficient algorithms to recover the original vector from these erroneous sequences.